se-edu/learningresources/contents/java/JavaReflections.md

 ### What is Java reflections

+Reflection is the ability of a computer program to examine, inspect and modify its own behaviour at runtime.
-Java reflections allow the inspection of classes, methods and fields during runtime, without having any knowledge of it during compile time.
+In particular, reflections in Java allows the inspection of classes, methods and fields during runtime, without having any knowledge of it during compile time.
 It is also possible to create new instance of existing objects, invoke methods and change values of fields of existing objects.
 Hence the name reflection because Java is in a way looking at itself during runtime!

 With reflections, it is possible to access private fields and/or methods of a class without having to modify the class itself.
 This is very useful if you are interested to implement tests cases to test the class.